Getting Healthy for Physical Transformation

 A Healthy Mindset

-By cultivating a positive mindset focused on getting healthy, you can overcome obstacles, stay motivated, and make sustainable changes.
+By cultivating a positive mindset focused on getting healthy, you can overcome obstacles, stay, and make sustainable changes.
 Getting healthy for physical transformation is all about your mindset.
 Remember that!

-If you struggle with losing weight, you can’t seem to feel good about yourself, or if something is holding you back from your goal planning, chances are it’s because you don’t believe you can achieve your goals due to a limiting belief mindset.
+If you struggle with losing weight, you can’t seem to feel good about yourself, or if something is holding you back from your goal-setting plans, chances are it’s because you don’t believe you can achieve your goals due to a limiting belief mindset.
 These beliefs retreat you into your comfort zone, constraining you in some way.

 Once you can compassionately pay attention to your discomfort and struggle, you can go deeper into your mindset without judgment, shame, or pressure.
 Bringing this awareness to the surface earns you credibility, upgrading your behavior and trust with yourself to move forward and remain engaged.